kemsakurai/gas-PageSpeedInsights-v5/README.md

 	Based on the contents of the config sheet, create a recording sheet.
 	The recording sheet has the following columns.
 	These are MOBILE and DESKTOP scores, basic speed indicators.
+	To maintain compatibility,  column deletions have not been implemented. (ex: firstCpuIdle)
 		* DATE
 		* MOBILE.accessibilityScore
 		* MOBILE.bestPracticesScore